 These quick and easy brownies are everything you expect of a best homemade brownie recipe with the added colorful topping.

-You can add many types of sprinkles and spooky extras on top.
-Make sure they don't melt when heated, like the candy eyes that we add after they're baked, for that reason.
+You can add many types of sprinkles and spooky extras on top; just make sure they don't melt when heated.
+For that reason, we add the candy eyes after they're baked.

 - Easy to make: Mix the batter with a wire whisk in one bowl.
 It doesn't get much easier than that.